California Gardens - The Year Round Gardening Site

 Critters in the Garden

-One of the great pleasures in my garden is to observe wildlife.
-As much as I enjoy the plants, the interactions with the animal kingdom and my garden plants make the wild garden an infinitely more interesting place.
-This is a lot of fun as long as the creatures don't eat the whole plant.
+One of my personal pleasures in my garden is to observe wildlife.
+As much as I enjoy the plants, the interactions with the many parts of the animal kingdom and my garden plants make the wild within my garden an infinitely more interesting place.
+This observing the eating is a lot of fun so long as the creatures don't eat the whole plant.
+And when they do, you might liken my personality shift to someone you might recognise from Caddyshack.
 In order to attract a greater diversity of birds, frogs, and insects more habitats and plant species need to be in the garden.
 I often plant specific plants when I want to attract hummingbirds into my garden.
+I place them relative to where there is good light at a time I might be there to photograph from walkways and seating areas.
+Because my plantings are so diverse and there has never been poison or even fertilizer ever used on the property the soil health and insect all thrive.
+The array of beneficial insects that come to my various plants is astounding.
+I rarely have pest species for long.
+At times I think this works against me at least when it comes to Monarch Butterflies.
+I watch the Monarchs lay eggs and then come back an hour later, sometimes less and the eggs are often gone already.
+Caterpillars too, they often succumb to the array of wildlife in the garden.
+Nature does work in abundance and I have had plenty of survivors on the many Milkweeds scattered about my garden.

 Having a water feature helps bring in a huge number of different creatures.
 There were quail throughout our neighborhood but none in our yard until I put in a water feature.
 Then a small covey of quail took up residence under our berry bushes.
 That covey now has split into several groups.

 I put up bird houses, bat houses and mason bee houses.
 The first year a few birds tried out the birdhouses.
 Each year there have been more kinds of birds as well as more of each kind.
-I have not been tagging them but expect that the young are returning as well as their parents.
+I have not been tagging them so I don't have any way to really know but I expect that many of the young are returning as well as their parents.
 I keep putting up more birdhouses to keep up with the population boom.
 It is much more fun to watch Violet Green Swallows and our local Titmouse parents eating the mosquitoes than swatting them myself.

 I like to put in plants that will attract the local butterflies.
 A butterfly garden can make for a scene of "floating flowers".
-Even if some of the plants are bruised a bit in the process.
+Even if some of the plants are bruised a bit in the process by the occasional munching by the caterpillars it all seems worth it to have that beauty and motion in the garden.

 Birds